Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Landau free-energy expansion

-If the applied field is tilted away from the \textit{z}-direction the high-field phase vanishes between angles $\theta=10^\circ$ and $\theta=20^\circ$.
+If the applied field is tilted away from the \textit{z}-direction, the high-field phase vanishes between angles $\theta=10^\circ$ and $\theta=20^\circ$.
 Moreover, a narrow region of purely magnetic OP sets in at $\theta=10^\circ$ and is clearly visible at $\theta=20^\circ$.
-This region is marked by arrows in Figs.~\ref{fig:phase_diagram_TN_below_angular} (b) and (c), respectively.
-Therefore, the absence of symmetry breaking again enables the appearance of a small crossover region between two coexistence phases and an endpoint of the first-order transition line.
-Like for $T_N > T_c$, at an angle of $20^\circ$, the pure $\Delta_2$ state has disappeared.
+This region is marked by arrows in Figs.~\ref{fig:phase_diagram_TN_below_angular}(b) and (c), respectively.
+Therefore, the absence of symmetry breaking again enables the appearance of a small crossover region between two coexistence phases and an end point of the first-order transition line.
+Analogous to the case $T_N > T_c$, setting $\delta_{12M} = 0$ suppresses the induction of the third OP by the other two and thus enforces a symmetry-breaking transition.
+Furthermore, as in the case $T_N > T_c$, the pure $\Delta_2$ state is absent at an angle of $20^\circ$.
 This evolution continues for larger angles $\theta$, until for $\theta = 90^\circ$ the magnetic OP is stable over a broad region of the phase diagram.
-However, in contrast to $T_N > T_c$, we still find a finite region of pure $\Delta_1$ superconducting order since $T_N < T_c$ remains true for all angles.
-We note an interesting observation for $\theta=90^\circ$: the magnetic and superconducting transitions almost exactly coincide at $B = 0.8 \,\mathrm{T}$, the field strength at which recent NMR measurements with $\textbf{B} \| [110]$ were performed \cite{ogata_appearance_2024}.
+However, in contrast to $T_N > T_c$, we still find a finite region of pure $\Delta_1$ superconducting order since at $B=0$, $T_N < T_c$ remains true for all angles.
+We note an interesting observation for $\theta=90^\circ$: the magnetic and superconducting transitions almost exactly coincide at $B = 0.8 \,\mathrm{T}$, the field strength at which recent NMR measurements with $\textbf{B} \parallel [110]$ were performed \cite{ogata_appearance_2024}.
 This can be seen in Fig.~\ref{fig:OP_amplitudes_TN_below_angle_90_B0Point5} and could be an alternative explanation for the nearly simultaneous onset of both line-width broadening and superconductivity, as opposed to the case of magnetic field along the \textit{z}-direction~\cite{ogata_parity_2023, kibune_observation_2022}.